THE PUCKER POETS STAGE

-Calling all who are serious about spoken word, those passionate about performance poetry, lovers of a good laugh and souls with ears thirsting for knowledge… The Pucker Poets Stage is now open for business!
-The Pucker Poets stage will be home to a total of 8 popular and inspirational South West poetry nights bringing 32 of Devon and Cornwall’s favourite poet’s and spoken word artists to the festival.
-Pucker’s Alexander Rhodes will be working with the Glas-Denbury festival team to bring UK headline acts and exciting new features to the Spoken Word tent (And beyond)!
+The Pucker Poets stage will be home to a host of popular and inspirational South West poetry nights bringing Devon and Cornwall’s favourite poet’s and spoken word artists to the festival.
+Pucker Poet’s Alexander Rhodes has programmed incredible UK headline acts and exciting new features to the Spoken Word tent.
 One such feature is the inaugural “Glas-Denbury Slam Competition!
 If you are a poet or spoken word performer and you want to be in with a chance to win weekend tickets to the festival and a guaranteed place in the festival finals then now is the time to get on board!
-There are no less than 9 opportunities for you win your place in the finals.
-As well as winning tickets to the festival itself, 9 poets will battle it out on the Pucker Poets Stage to become the very first “Bard Of Glas-Denbury” The nominated Bard will not only hold the crown for one year and get to perform at a number of poetry events around the South West, but they will also have a headline slot at the following years festival!
+There are no less than 9 opportunities for you win your place in the finals so follow us on our social media pages to find out more.
+As well as winning tickets to the festival itself, poets will battle it out on the Pucker Poets Stage to become the very first “Bard Of Glas-Denbury” The nominated Bard will not only hold the crown for one year and get to perform at a number of poetry events around the South West, but they will also have a headline slot at Glas-Denbury 2018!
 This is a perfect opportunity to kick start a year of performance poetry and spoken word activity.
-Keep an eye on the festival’s social media for more details!

 If a slam is not your thing but you are a poet, spoken word artist, comedian, or writer of short stories/flash fiction or even a promoter of such events, find out more about the festival and how you might get involved via the subscription form on www.alexanderrhodes.me.uk The stage is also interested in hearing from public speakers and organisations that may be interested in a slot to speak on informative and interesting subjects relating to Devon/Cornwall, the environment, initiatives, sustainable living etc.